bonitasoft/bonita-labs-doc/md/polling.md

 ### Polling errors

-When a polling execution fails, it can be seen in error on the ICI backend.
-By default it can be accessed on [http://localhost:8082/](http://localhost:8082/).
+When a polling execution fails, it can be seen in error in BICI Configuration Living Application.

-More information would be available in output logs on the ICI backend, either in the Standard output or in the log file `logs/bonita-ici.log`
+More information is available in the output logs on the BICI backend, either in the Standard output or in the log file `logs/bonita-ici.log`

-### Deleted cases

-When a started case is already polled in ICI storage and then deleted in Bonita platform, this case is still present in ICI storage and will still be displayed in Operation Management Living app, but this overview can't be displayed anymore since data is deleted from Bonita database .